Kuadrant/authorino/README.md

 3. Apply an Authorino [`AuthConfig`](./docs/architecture.md#the-authorino-authconfig-custom-resource-definition-crd) custom resource
 4. Obtain an authentication token and start sending requests

-The [Getting started](./docs/getting-started.md) page of the docs provides details for the steps above, as well as information about requirements and next steps.
+The full [Getting started](./docs/getting-started.md) page of the docs provides details for the steps above, as well as information about requirements and next steps.

 Check out the [docs](./docs/README.md) for general information about protecting your service using Authorino.

 ## Use-cases

+The [User guides](./docs/user-guides.md) section of the docs gathers several AuthN/AuthZ use-cases as well as the instructions to implement them using Authorino.
+A few examples are:

 - [Authentication with JWTs and OpenID Connect Discovery](./docs/user-guides/oidc-jwt-authentication.md)
 - [Authentication with API keys](./docs/user-guides/api-key-authentication.md)